sean-bam/PyIsland/README.md

 ## Testing / code formating

 This project comes with `pytest` and `black`.
 Run pytest using
->pytest PyIsland/tests/ --cov=PyIsland
+>pytest pyIsland/tests/ --cov=pyIsland

 And format the code using
->black PyIsland/
+>black pyIsland/